Skip to content

 $ buf export <source> [flags]

-The first argument is the source or module to export.
-The first argument must be one of format [dir,git,mod,protofile,tar,zip].
-Defaults to "." if no argument is specified.
+The first argument is the source or module to export, which must be one of format [dir,git,mod,protofile,tar,zip].
+This defaults to "." if no argument is specified.

 Examples: